Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 ## Incident Handler's Journal | Linux Bash Shell, Wireshark, tcpdump, Suricata, Splunk, Chronicle, Ticketing Systems, VirusTotal, Social Engineering

 In this activity, I reviewed the details of various security incidents and documented them using an 'incident handler's journal'.
-This excercise from the Google Cybersecurity Professional Certificate gave me hands-on experience documenting incident response, something essential for any cybersecurity position.
+This excercise from the Google Cybersecurity Professional Certificate gave me hands-on experience documenting incident response with various tools such as IDS or packet sniffers, something essential for any cybersecurity position.
 The criteria given to document is the following:

 "
 * The journal entry date and number